 1. Add a Request Step

-After creating a test, you'll see an HTTP request step with a sample URL has been automatically created and added to your test:
+After you create a test, you will see an HTTP request step with a sample URL was automatically created and added to your test:

 Our sample URL is guaranteed to return a 200 OK status code.
 Later on, when building your own tests, you can define requests with your own methods, URLs, headers, parameters, or body content.